TechNodes2-0/Interview-Bot/README.md

 ## Reporting Bugs

-If you find a bug while playing the game, please file an issue in the [issue tracker](https://github.com/JayeshYadav99Endless-Running-Game---Beginner-Project/issues) with the following information:
+If you find a bug while using this interview tool, please file an issue in the [issue tracker](https://github.com/TechNodes2-0/Interview-Bot/issues) with the following information:
 - A clear and concise description of the bug
 - Steps to reproduce the bug
 - Screenshots or videos (if applicable)